 If things we do not have control over such as place of birth, parents and even upbringing affect our Religious group choices, why are we then making such groupings divide us more than it should be, creating uneasiness amongst us and to some extent, creating permanent barriers when it comes to certain dealings with certain people?

-I prefer to call myself a student of all Religions, opened minded about every Religious group and certain about none.
+I prefer to call myself a student of all Religions, open minded about every Religious group and certain about none.
 Do not get me wrong, I am not an atheist-that is not even a Religious group anyway.

 My background and upbringing surely have contributed to this stand and this has helped my human interaction and understanding of people from several Religious groups.